 Our guide simplifies solar technology, explaining how solar panels work in under 5 minutes.

-Our guide breaks down solar technology, offering a simple explanation of how solar panels work within just 5 minutes.
+Our guide provides a clear and simple explanation of how solar panels work in just five minutes.

 The power generated by solar panels is in the form of direct current (DC), while our homes operate on alternating current (AC).
 Therefore, to harness solar energy efficiently at home, we rely on a solar inverter - a compact device resembling a small suitcase, usually discretely installed in inconspicuous locations such as the loft or under the stairs.
 The size of the inverter corresponds to the magnitude of the solar system; larger setups require more substantial inverters to handle the solar power influx effectively.